 - Shadowhunters and Downworlders in The Mortal Instruments are forbidden by the Law to hurt mundanes.

 - In Twilight, the Cullens are vampires who adhere to a strict "vegetarian" diet which means they only drink the blood of animals and not humans.
 Unfortunately, this doesn't mean they're required or able to stop OTHER vampires from killing the humans they themselves won't eat.

 - In Mage: The Ascension this is a big deal for both the Traditions and the Technocracy, as both have strict rules about not letting "sleepers" become casualties of The Ascension War.
-Of course, both factions may treat that rule as. . .flexible. . .at times, but it's still officially a major rule for both sides.
+Both factions may treat that rule as. . .flexible. . .at times, but it's still officially a major rule for both sides.